 Circulate throughout the room to make sure all students have successfully logged in.
 Retype the username and password for a student, if necessary.
 Passwords are not case sensitive.
-If the student does not see his or her correct name on the login screen, close the browser, open a new browser window, and log the student back in with the correct student testing ticket.
+If the student does not see his or her correct name on the login screen, have the student log out of the application, and log the student back in with the correct student testing ticket.